rzonedevops/analyticase/README.md

 - **Discrete-Event Model**: Models the legal case lifecycle as a series of discrete events, allowing for analysis of bottlenecks and process optimization.
 - **System Dynamics Model**: Provides a high-level view of case flow through the judicial system using stock-and-flow diagrams to identify systemic issues.
 - **HyperGNN Model**: Utilizes hypergraph neural networks to uncover complex, higher-order relationships between entities in a case that traditional graph models might miss.
 - **Case-LLM**: Leverages large language models for advanced legal document analysis, summarization, entity extraction, and brief generation.
+Now features a Retrieval-Augmented Generation (RAG) implementation for more context-aware analysis.
 - **GGMLEX**: GGML-based ML framework with HypergraphQL integration for querying legal frameworks, featuring LlamaLex.cpp inference engine optimized for legal text processing.
+- **Attention-based HyperGNN**: The HyperGNN model now includes an advanced attention mechanism for more accurate hyperedge aggregation.

 ### ZA Judiciary Integration